UOA-FSAE/dashboard-simulator/README.md

 ### Using the simulator
 From the top level directory, just call
 ```
-make all -j
+make all -j && ./build/bin/demo
 ```
-Then, run the binary created in `/build/bin` and it will launch a window with a preview of what the dashboard looks like.
-The rest is up to you :)
+- make -j: Compiles the project (the -j flag enables parallel compilation, speeding it up).
+- ./build/bin/demo: Runs the compiled simulator application.
+You should see the LVGL demo application running in a new window.

-Make sure that the `screens.h`, `screens.c`, `vehicle.h` and `vehicle.c` are synced with the dashboard repository to make sure your changes tested on here are actually reflected on the real dashboard.
-Also ensure that all fonts are copied into the `fonts` folder, and declared with `LV_LV_FONT_DECLARE(lower_case_font_variable_name)` to make them globally available.
-This is also done in screens.
-Only `screens.c` should be edited in this repository.
+Make sure that the `screens.h`, `screens.c`, `vehicle.h` and `vehicle.c` are synced with the dashboard repository (submodule) to make sure your changes tested on here are actually reflected on the real dashboard.

+When using **fonts** you want to use are copied into the `fonts` folder, and declared with `LV_LV_FONT_DECLARE(lower_case_font_variable_name)` in `styles.h`, and `screens.c` to make them globally available.

 ### Optional library
 There are also FreeType and FFmpeg support.
 You can install FreeType support with: